kristynle0608/Squishy-Squishy/README.md

 ### Goals:
 - Review concepts that were taught during CS2053
 - Improve game development skills by learning how to make game features that are not taught in the course
+    - Making animations look smoother
+    - Using the animator
+    - Coding player's death
+    - Using tools in the Tile Palette to draw tiles more efficiently
+    - Make Start and End screens
 - Learn how to make a game that I would actually want to play

 ### Features that I wanted to add but didn't: